unkn0wn-entity/astronomy-101-cb275/src/content/docs/reference/example.md

 and

 ## GitHub
-- for providing git services.
+- for providing Git services.